microsponsors/mspt-subgraph/README.md

 ```
 - Name: `mspt-subgraph`
 - Location: `https://thegraph.com/explorer/subgraph/microsponsors/mspt-subgraph`
+- Access token can be found in TheGraph.com's profile page

 #### Contents
 - `subgraph.yaml`: YAML file containing subgraph manifest
-- `schema.graphl`: GraphQL schema that defines what data is stored and how to query it
+- `schema.graphql`: GraphQL schema that defines what data is stored and how to query it
 - `Assemblyscript Mappings`: AssemblyScript code that translates from the event data in Ethereum to entities defined in your schema (`mappings.ts`)